Selena Gomez’s Newfound Faith After Rehab: Will Her Relationship Get In The Way?

 Selena Gomez has a newfound faith since leaving rehab last year.
 The singer has used her Instagram for the greater good.
 Not only does she update her followers on her music, but she also spreads God’s word.
-Selena entered rehab in August 2016 after suffering from anxiety, depression, and panic attacks from her lupus diagnosis.
+Selena entered rehab in August of 2016 after suffering from anxiety, depression, and panic attacks as a result of her lupus diagnosis.
 The Christian singer would rather do without social media, but she has been using it for good.

 Selena Gomez feels closer to God and her church friends these days.
 She has been spending less time in Hollywood.
-Gomez revealed in her Vogue cover story that she doesn’t do after-parties and night clubs.
+Gomez revealed in her Vogue cover story that she doesn’t do afterparties and night clubs.
 The 24-year-old singer spoke to the publication about her new lifestyle and how she spends her time outside of the public eye.

 “Gomez currently lives in an Airbnb in the Valley and honestly doesn’t get out much, except for the long drives with her girlfriends: a realtor, a techie, some folks from church,” Vogue wrote about Gomez and her friends.